-S.P.A.R.C. is organized by Service & Social Action (part of the Office of Campus Life).
-Each group of four new students will be led by an upperclass mentor for the week.
+S.P.A.R.C. is organized by the Pro Humanitate Institute.
+Each group of four new students will be led by an upper-class mentor for the week.
 The mentors will lead you in your service activities and will also be there to answer any questions you have about Wake Forest, particularly about getting involved on campus and in the community.

 Location: Wake Forest Campus, Davis Field and Scales Fine Arts Center